meken/cloud-hackathons/hacks/adk-intro/solutions.md

 ```

 > [!NOTE]
 > We've configured Git to ignore the file `.env` as we don't want it to be checked in.
-Although in our case it doesn't contain sensitive information (other than the project id), it typically will have keys and other secret information, so it's not a good practice to check that in Git.
+Although in our case it doesn't contain sensitive information (other than the project id), it typically will have keys and other secret information, so it's not a good practice to store that in a Git repository.

 Now we can run the `adk web` command and preview it by clicking the web preview icon in the Cloud Shell menu and selecting Preview and Change Port to 8000.